-It is that time of year again when I can count on at least some interruption of my favorite TV shows due to severe weather coverage.
+It is that time of year again when I can count on at least some interruption of my favorite TV shows due to severe weather coverage that could cause category 3 water damage.
 Guthrie is no stranger to significant weather related events.
 In the past two and a half years, the community has seen several major snow storms, a flood, a drought, the hottest summer on record, tornados and even earthquakes.
 The tornados that occurred last May were a stark reminder that life threatening weather events can occur in the blink of an eye and they can bring with them catastrophic and deadly results.
 Since it is just the beginning of tornado season, and considering that Guthrie has already experienced a near miss, it seems appropriate to present some weather related information.

 Guthrie, like most communities, does not have a public storm shelter so it is important for residents to have a household plan to keep them safe in the event of a tornado.
 One of the key elements of safety is notification.
 When the last tornado threat was in the area, many citizens may have noticed that the sirens were sounded.
 The sirens are sounded whenever a tornado warning is issued by the National Weather Service or a local official sees a tornado on the ground in the area.
 To ensure that the sirens are reliable, each one is equipped with a battery backup and they are tested on a regular basis.